North Cornwall · TR7 · Cornwall Council Central

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Newquay, that work is shaped by the place itself — Newquay is the principal north coast town and Cornwall's surfing capital, with seven beaches, a Victorian seaside core and a substantial twentieth-century holiday and residential expansion, with a building stock that leans toward Victorian and Edwardian guesthouses and 1930s seafront flats.
+Every Newquay project we take on begins with reading the local context — Newquay is the principal north coast town and Cornwall's surfing capital, with seven beaches, a Victorian seaside core and a substantial twentieth-century holiday and residential expansion, with a building stock that leans toward post-war suburban estates and 1930s seafront flats.

 • Conservation Area